sass/sass/accepted/slash-separator.md

 procedure][] to throw an error whenever it encounters a slash-separated list.

 [the "Parse a Selector From a SassScript Object" procedure]: ../spec/built_in_modules/selector.md#parse-a-selector-from-a-sassscript-object

+### Slash-Free Numbers

+This proposal adds one additional scenario in which [potentially slash-separated numbers] are converted into [slash-free numbers]:

+[potentially slash-separated numbers]: #existing-behavior
+[slash-free numbers]: #existing-behavior

+* When a number is passed to a built-in function or mixin.

+> This change makes built-in functions/mixins consistent with user-defined ones,
+> which *do* make their arguments slash-free.
+It also combines with [Phase
+> 1](#phase-1) of the deprecation process to ensure that all uses of
+> `/`-as-division will produce warnings.
+>
+> This could potentially be a breaking change.
+While most functions that could
+> take potentially slash-separated numbers will either ignore the
+> slash-separation or return the number and cause it to become slash-free that
+> way, it's possible for a user to pass it to a function that puts it in a data
+> structure, as in `list.join(1/2, ())` which returns a single-element list
+> containing a potentially slash-separated number.
+However, this breakage is
+> considered exceedingly unlikely and it's easy to work around using
+> `list.slash()` so we aren't considering it a blocker.

 ## Deprecation Process